-It is important to understand these concepts in regard to gaining knowledge and skills in Knowledge-Based Leadership because without a firm understanding of the terms, either advanced or “in-depth” understanding cannot be achieved.
+Understanding these concepts regarding gaining knowledge and skills in Knowledge-Based Leadership is important because, without a firm understanding of the terms, either advanced or “in-depth” understanding cannot be achieved.

 For example, and as clearly demonstrated above, there is a stark difference between the words data, information, and knowledge.
-Many times we will hear companies, the media, or even government attempt to use these words interchangeably.
-This may not seem like a horrible mistake but it really can be from a technical point of view.
+We often hear companies, the media, or even the government attempt to use these words interchangeably.
+This may not seem like a horrible mistake, but it really can be from a technical point of view.

 I believe that these fundamental understandings in regard to knowledge and skills in Knowledge-Based Leadership will be of great value to anyone.
 You could think about it as follows: if knowledge is power, then information is the sword, and data is the hand that wields it.
 Still, all the power in the world is useless if you do not know how to use it.
 This is where tribal knowledge, Knowledge Management, and Knowledge-Based Decision-Making come into play.

-The Masons have done a fairly decent job of capturing, selectively distributing, using and even retaining knowledge and information about various topics.
-As you can see, their Knowledge Management skills are exceptional as they still find themselves in the center of many controversies and conspiracy theories due to a lack of information from those outside of their group.
-Yet, due to their effective use of Tribal Knowledge, many can only speculate on the inner workings of the organization.
+The Masons have done a fairly decent job of capturing, selectively distributing, using, and even retaining knowledge and information about various topics.
+As you can see, their Knowledge Management skills are exceptional as they still find themselves at the center of many controversies and conspiracy theories due to a lack of information from those outside of their group.
+Yet, due to their effective use of Tribal Knowledge, many can only speculate on the organization’s inner workings.

-Finally, in order to effectively select the logical choice in any given situation, you must first have a strong handle on the data and information provided so as to develop the necessary logical context.
+Finally, to effectively select the logical choice in any given situation, you must first have a firm handle on the data and information provided to develop the necessary logical context.
 Someone’s experience, previous judgments, data, or details in a particular situation will be key in making a sound, knowledge-based decision.
 Without one of these, the results of such a decision could be catastrophic.

 We could use the medical field as a great example of this point.
 Say a patient went to a new doctor for a localized infection on their skin.
-The doctor confidently evaluated the patient because this was a very common issue in the area.
-The doctor’s experience, previous judgments, and exposures all led him to believe that a particular antibiotic was the best course of action to take.
+The doctor confidently evaluated the patient because this was a prevalent issue in the area.
+The doctor’s experience, previous judgments, and exposures led him to believe that a particular antibiotic was the best course of action.
 The doctor saw that the patient did not have any known allergies, so the doctor wrote a prescription and sent the patient on their way.
 Within weeks, the patient was dead.

 Critical data was missed or perhaps overlooked by the doctor.
-This patient was without an appendix and this data was not included in the analysis, diagnosis, or prescription.
+This patient was without an appendix, and this data was not included in the analysis, diagnosis, or prescription.
 This was a critical mistake that ultimately ended the life of the patient.
-The physician made the mistake because of a lack of data, hence the Knowledge-Based Decision was flawed before it was made.
-The patient did not have the ability to repopulate their intestinal tract with necessary bacteria normally found in the appendix.
-The antibiotic was too strong and a topical antibiotic would have been a better choice and ultimately would have saved the patient from death.
+The physician made a mistake because of a lack of data.
+Hence the Knowledge-Based Decision was flawed before it was made.
+The patient could not repopulate their intestinal tract with the necessary bacteria usually found in the appendix.
+The antibiotic was too strong, and a topical antibiotic would have been a better choice and ultimately would have saved the patient from death.

 While just an example, the point remains.
-I suppose the point is that the root of Knowledge-Based Decision-Making is knowledge itself.
-True knowledge is hindered or even unachievable without accurate information derived from necessary data.
-Having a stronger handle on the terms and definitions helps us to establish a better foundation in which to build our knowledge upon, which ultimately aids in, or even solidifies the overall structure of our decision making.
+I suppose the fact is that the root of Knowledge-Based Decision-Making is knowledge itself.
+Actual knowledge is hindered or unachievable without accurate information derived from necessary data.
+Having a more robust handle on the terms and definitions helps us to establish a better foundation on which to build our knowledge, which ultimately aids in or even solidifies the overall structure of our decision-making.

 Be sure to read “Knowledge Management – Tools.”